DanTaylor28/GBG-Cycle-Tours/README.md

  ## Validator Testing

- html w3c validator
+All HTML code passed through the html w3c validator with no issues.

- css jigsaw validator
+All CSS passed through the css jigsaw validator with no issues.
  * * *

  ## Unfixed Bugs